sirech/homepage2/src/pages/articles/2022-04-27-making-a-microservice-more-resilient-against-downstream-failure/index.md

 I like thinking about monitoring and [alerting](../monitoring-alerts-that-dont-suck/) a lot.
 [SLOs](../multiwindow-multi-burn-rate-alerts-in-datadog/) have been one of my latest obsessions over the past few months.

-However, all these metrics are worthless if you don't do act based on them!
+However, all these metrics are worthless if left unattended!
 Worse than worthless.
 If you have comprehensive alerts that don't get fixed, you'll get swamped by a barrage of alerts.

-That's exactly what I want to talk about.
-Concretely, I'm going to talk about making services more tolerant against downstream failures, using the wonderful [resilience4j](https://resilience4j.readme.io/).
+That's precisely what I want to talk about.
+This post covers making services more tolerant against downstream failures, using the wonderful [resilience4j](https://resilience4j.readme.io/).

 ## Instability Can Ruin Your Day

-In my last project I maintained a service with high visibility.
+In my last project, I maintained a service with high visibility.
 The service didn't own any data, relying instead on several downstream dependencies.
 Sadly, these dependencies were very unstable and experienced frequent downtime.
 The issues propagated to our service, causing errors.
 It made us look bad.
 Check these error spikes:

 <figure class="figure">
   <img src="./images/errors.png" alt="Error Rate" />